zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/oml-notebooks/oml-notebooks.md

 Estimated Time: 15 minutes

 ### About Oracle Machine Learning Notebooks
 Oracle Machine Learning Notebooks is a collaborative user interface supporting data scientists, analysts, developers, and DBAs.
-Users can work with both SQL, Pl/SQL, and Python in the same notebook—using the most appropriate language for the problem at hand.
-They can also view notebook changes by team members in real time, interactively.
+You can work with SQL, PL/SQL, and Python in the same notebook—using the most appropriate language for the problem at hand.
+You can also view notebook changes by team members in real time, interactively.
 Data science team members can explicitly share notebooks and version notebooks as well as schedule notebooks to run at a set time or a repeating schedule.
 By virtue of being included in Autonomous Database, machine learning functionality is automatically provisioned and managed.
-Through OML Notebooks, users have access to the in-database algorithms and analytics functions to explore and prepare data, build and evaluate models, score data, and deploy solutions.
+Through OML Notebooks, you have access to the in-database algorithms and analytics functions to explore and prepare data, build and evaluate models, score data, and deploy solutions.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
 * Sign into Oracle Machine Learning Notebooks